 You can take a similar route.

-Or, level up the strategy and pitch non-English blogs for republishing your high-quality blog posts.
+Or, level up the marketing strategy and pitch non-English blogs for republishing your high-quality blog posts.

 There are fewer people battling in such niche language markets.
 So, the chances of your story getting accepted for publication are high.